 After a car accident with an uninsured driver in Florida, your first step is to file a claim with your no-fault PIP coverage provider.
 If your damages exceed your PIP policy limits, you can file a claim with your uninsured motorist insurance provider.
 The insurance company will investigate your claim.
 If the other driver caused the car crash, your uninsured motorist insurance should cover your damages up to the policy limits.

 However, you have the burden of proving fault and damages to recover money for your uninsured motorist claim.
-Furthermore, Florida’s comparative fault laws state that your compensation can be reduced if you are partially to blame for the cause of the crash.
+Furthermore, Florida’s modified comparative fault laws state that your compensation can be reduced if you are partially to blame for the cause of the crash.
+Your compensation can also be eliminated entirely if you are mostly to blame (51% or more).

 Therefore, your insurance company may try to blame you for contributing to the cause of the crash to avoid paying the full value of your uninsured motorist claim.